 How to: Add a Custom Task Pane to an Application

 You can add a custom task pane to the applications listed above by using an application-level add-in.
-For more information, see Custom Task Panes.
+For more information, see Custom Task Panes Overview.

-Applies to: The information in this topic applies to application-level projects for Outlook 2013 and Outlook 2010.
+Applies to: The information in this topic applies to application-level projects for the following applications: Excel 2007 and Excel 2010; InfoPath 2007 and InfoPath 2010; Outlook 2007 and Outlook 2010; PowerPoint 2007 and PowerPoint 2010; Word 2007 and Word 2010.
 For more information, see Features Available by Office Application and Project Type.

 To add a custom task pane to an application

 Open or create an application-level project for one of the applications listed above.
 For more information, see How to: Create Office Projects in Visual Studio.

 On the Project menu, click Add User Control.

 In the Add New Item dialog box, change the name of the new user control to MyUserControl, and then click Add.

 Add one or more Windows Forms controls from the Toolbox to the user control.

 Add the following code to the ThisAddIn class.
 This code declares instances of MyUserControl and CustomTaskPane as members of the ThisAddIn class.